 As the Moors advanced a second time, again they were treated to a shower of rocks and boulders while the sky darkened at the approach of a thunderstorm bursting with lightning and heavy rain.
 At first the rain made the rocks treacherous and slippery, but as it continued it loosened the stones and cast them down upon the ill-fated Moors.
 Still, for every one who fell there were two to take his place.

 Suddenly a strange light appeared in the cave of Covadonga, and in its midst the Mother of God appeared to Pelayo and his beleaguered men.
-She bore a red shield with a white cross, with the holy name of “Jesus” upon it.
-Speaking to Pelayo, she said, “Take courage.
-The Moors are wavering.
-Go out now and attack them in the name of Jesus Christ and you shall conquer.”
+Speaking to Pelayo, she said, “Arouse they strength; go forth in the name of Jesus Christ, and thou shalt conquer.”

 Having delivered her message, the Mother of God disappeared and the supernatural illumination faded.
 Had the Moors seen the light from the mouth of the cave?
 Were they so blind that they could not see that God was with Pelayo and his men?
 The very earth, sky and the elements themselves were full of enmity against them!